Theudebert I: Early life and rise to power

-Upon his father's death, Theudebert had to fight both his uncles Childebert and Chlothar I to inherit his father's kingdom.
-In the end, his military prowess persuaded Childebert to abandon the dispute and adopt Theudebert as his heir.
+Upon his father's death in 533, Theudebert had the support of the leudes, military retainers, whose assistance helped him claim the throne.
+However, he had to fight both his uncles Childebert and Chlothar I to inherit his father's kingdom.
+His military prowess persuaded Childebert to abandon the dispute and adopt Theudebert as his heir.
 Together they campaigned against Chlothar but sued for peace after their armies were hit by a storm.
+In 534, Theudebert along with his uncles conquered Burgundy and partitioned it among themselves.